MAECProject/maec-to-stix/docs/indicator_extraction/config_files.rst

 Actions and CybOX Objects that are relevant in the context of the particular type of system activity that it refers to.
-Note that not all of these Actions and CybOX Objects and their properties are enabled in each activity-level configuration file by default; please see :doc:`granular_config_defaults` for the list of default Actions and CybOX Objects in each.
+Note that not all of these Actions and CybOX Objects and their properties are enabled in each activity-level configuration file by default; please click on the file name above or refer to :doc:`granular_config_defaults` for the list of default Actions and CybOX Objects in each.
 Thus, each of these files may be edited for more granular control of a particular system activity for which to extract indicators for.

 Full Granular Configuration File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~